 - □ Change engine oil and filter (or every 3 months, whichever occurs first).
 An Emission Control Service. - Lubricate chassis components (or every 3 months, whichever occurs first).
 (See footnote #.) - □ Check rear/front axle fluid level and add fluid as needed.
 Check constant velocity joints and axle seals for leaking.
-(See footnote \\.)
+(See footnote .)

-- ☐ Change engine oil and filter (or every 3 months, whichever occurs first).
-An Emission Control Service. - ☐ Lubricate chassis components (or every 3 months, whichever occurs first).
+- □ Change engine oil and filter (or every 3 months, whichever occurs first).
+An Emission Control Service. - Lubricate chassis components (or every 3 months, whichever occurs first).
 (See footnote #.) - □ Check rear/front axle fluid level and add fluid as needed.
 Check constant velocity joints and axle seals for leaking.
-(See footnote \\.) - ☐ Change automatic transmission fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.
+(See footnote .) - □ For Two-Wheel-Drive vehicles only: Clean and repack the front wheel bearings (or at each brake relining, whichever occurs first). - ☐ Change automatic transmission fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches $90^{\circ}F(32^{\circ}C)$ or higher.

+- In hilly or mountainous terrain.

+- When doing frequent trailer towing.

+- Uses such as found in taxi, police or delivery service.